15% OFF OR MORE WITH OFFER!

 If you’re planning to apply for your permit or driver license, you’re going to need a form called the VOE, or Verification of Enrollment.
+So, what is a VOE for drivers ed?
 This is the state’s way of making sure your school attendance and grades are decent before they let you start driving around.

 You can get it from your high school if they allow you to request the form from your school office.
 You'll need this form when applying for your permit.

 If you are not in high school but are getting your GED instead, you'll need to bring the form to your GED program's office and get them to sign as the administrator.

 It might take a day or longer for your school to issue your VOE, so it’s wise to request it about a week before you plan to head to the DPS.
 The issuance date on the VOE is kinda important because the form expires after 30 days if you get it signed during the school year.
 For those of you thinking, What about summer?
 Don’t worry.
 As long as you get your VOE signed within the last five days of the school year, it will stay valid all summer long until school starts again in the fall.
 If you need to get your VOE during summertime, your school district’s administrative office should still be open and available for this.

 Summer permit tip: If you get your learner’s permit and want to knock out your behind-the-wheel hours over the summer, remember the one-hour limit.
 Driving six hours in one day on that family road trip isn’t a good idea.
 If you’re doing Texas Parent Taught Driver’s Ed, your practice logs should only show one hour of driving per day.